icedchai/CassieReplacement/README.md

    2.1.
 The `prefix` property defines how you can refer to the clip in CASSIE.

 	 2.2.
-(EXILED ONLY PAST v1.5.0) You can also define CASSIE announcement overrides for SCP termination, NTF and CI arrivals, etc. (SEE **Overrides** in the readme)
+(EXILED ONLY PAST v1.5.0) You can also define CASSIE announcement overrides for SCP termination, NTF and CI arrivals, etc. (SEE [**Overrides**](https://github.com/icedchai/CassieReplacement/blob/dev/README.md#overrides-exiled-only) in the readme.
+See )
 ```
 # This is the folders where all of your audio clips will be stored.
 IMPORTANT: DIRECTORIES ARE ABSOLUTE, NOT RELATIVE!
 base_directories: